Wake-up-Freeman/OLD-ODISEO/docs/develop/module-specifications/spec-wasm.md

 #### Contract address

-Upon instantiation, each contract is automatically assigned a Daodiseo account address, called the contract address.
+Upon instantiation, each contract is automatically assigned a ODISEO account address, called the contract address.
 The address is procedurally generated on-chain without an accompanying private and public key pair, and it can be completely determined by the contract's number order of existence.
-For instance, on two separate Daodiseo networks, the first contract will always be assigned the address `daodiseo18vd8fpwxzck93qlwghaj6arh4p7c5n896xzem5`, and similarly for the second, third, and so on.
+For instance, on two separate ODISEO networks, the first contract will always be assigned the address `ODISEO18vd8fpwxzck93qlwghaj6arh4p7c5n896xzem5`, and similarly for the second, third, and so on.

 #### Code ID

-On Daodiseo, code upload and contract creation are separate events.
+On ODISEO, code upload and contract creation are separate events.
 A smart contract writer first uploads WASM bytecode onto the blockchain to obtain a code ID, which they then can use to initialize an instance of that contract.
 This scheme promotes efficient storage because most contracts share the same underlying logic and vary only in their initial configuration.
 Vetted, high-quality contracts for common use cases like fungible tokens and multisig wallets can be easily reused without the need to upload new code.

 #### Key-value store